How to Keep Bats Out of Your House

 To exclude bats, you must block off any parts of your house that can attract them as nesting spots.
 Bats love to nest on roofs because they are often dark and warm.

-It would be best if you thus secured any ceiling vents with netting or screens to prevent bats from entering.
+Thus, it would be best to secure any ceiling vents with netting or screens to prevent bats from entering.

 The gaps between sideboards may also provide daytime refuge for bats.
-Bats may be discouraged from making a home in your house by ensuring that any holes in the siding have been thoroughly sealed.
+By ensuring that holes in the siding have been thoroughly sealed, you can discourage bats from making a home in your house.

 Often, people fail to check what is happening behind closed window shutters.
-Bats may get into your house if there is a space of half an inch or more between the shutters and the wall.
+Bats may enter your house if there is a half-inch or more space between the shutters and the wall.

 That’s why it’s important to properly fasten both the functional and decorative shutters or seal any openings.
 Any opening big enough for a bat to fly through requires fixing.
-Therefore, they will be unable to establish a breeding population in your house.
+Therefore, they cannot establish a breeding population in your house.

 Install Reflective Devices

-The use of reflecting devices may be an effective method on how to keep bats out of your house since bats are sensitive to light and may perceive sudden movement as threatening.
+The use of reflecting devices may be an effective method of keeping bats out of your house since bats are sensitive to light and may perceive sudden movement as threatening.

 Bats aren’t fond of reflective devices like streamers, pinwheels, or discs because they cause the light to shift unexpectedly.
-Therefore, they may leave if they see that motion and worry for their safety.
+Therefore, if they see that motion and worry for their safety, they may leave.

 This strategy often requires access to a nearby light source.
-Making the encounter more unpredictable by moving the reflecting devices is also helpful.
+Moving the reflecting devices can also help make the encounter more unpredictable.
 Both the wind and the motorized choices should be considered.

 Add Bat Nets

-Using a bat net, you can prevent bats from entering your house while yet maintaining enough ventilation.
-Typically, you’ll want a big piece to provide a little slack at the top but still secures the top along the hole.
+Using a bat net, you can prevent bats from entering your house while maintaining enough ventilation.
+Typically, you’ll want a big piece to provide a little slack at the top but still secure the top along the hole.

 In most cases, a bat that has found its way into your house may move the net out of the way and fly out.
 However, it rarely succeeds in slipping back into the building by avoiding the net.